Access statement

 ● Baby changing facilities are available in the accessible toilet in the visitor centre.
 Kirkstall Abbey is a breastfeeding friendly space.

-● Yes, there is a café in the visitor centre.
+● There is a café in the visitor centre.

 ● Hot and cold drinks, milk alternatives available.